-I am in the process of demonstrating the thoroughly intelligible nature of God’s goodness and His generous providence towards humanity as a whole.
+A primary purpose of The Little Book of Providence is to demonstrate the thoroughly intelligible nature of God’s justice and His generous providence towards humanity as a whole.
 I wish such a task could be undertaken in an ambience of sweetness and light but regrettably controversy is unavoidable.
-For in order to show God for what He truly is (comprehensively and comprehensibly adorable), many traditional biblical interpretations and doctrines must be revisited.
+For to show God for what He truly is (comprehensively and comprehensibly adorable), many traditional biblical interpretations and doctrines must be revisited.

-That especially applies to those of Augustine and the Protestant Reformers who believed that the 4th/5th century Bishop was Paul’s most faithful interpreter.
-Given that God is indeed sovereign it is also necessary to explain the existence of evil and suffering.
-I show how they serve a purpose within God’s Plan of Loving Goodness.
-It is a plan to raise the sons of earth beyond Adamic innocence to the sublimity of the divine.
+That especially applies to those of Augustine and therefore also the Protestant Reformers who believed that the 4th/5th century Bishop of Hippo was Paul’s most faithful interpreter.
+Given that God is indeed sovereign it is also necessary in this context to explain the existence of evil and suffering.
+I show in my book, which I have made freely available as a PDF to everyone on internet, how even those satanically induced maladies serve a purpose within God’s Plan of Loving Goodness.
+It is a Plan to raise the sons of earth beyond Adamic innocence to the sublimity of the divine.

-Polemic will have been evident in the previous post, also touching upon St. Augustine’s theology of sovereign grace.
-Vatican II (1960s) had surreptitiously rescinded the Catholic Doctor’s more draconian doctrines regarding the dire prospects for anyone outside the Catholic Church and the souls of unbaptized infants.
+Polemic will have been evident in earlier posts touching upon St. Augustine’s theology of sovereign grace.
+Vatican II (1960s) had surreptitiously rescinded the Catholic “Doctor of Grace’s” more draconian doctrines regarding the dire prospects for anyone outside the Catholic Church and the souls of unbaptized infants.
 The vastly broader benign providence of “Lumen Gentium” was a substantial doctrinal development.
-The 19th century Evangelical turned Catholic Cardinal John Henry Newman in particular had influenced their thinking, and humanly speaking he was the greatest influence in my spiritual journey.
+The 19th century Evangelical turned Catholic Cardinal John Henry Newman in particular had influenced the Church’s thinking, and humanly speaking he was the greatest influence in my own spiritual journey.

-Whilst other (albeit non-fatal) errors remain within Roman Catholic theology, it will not be possible to underpin such broader providence from Scripture.
-It is therefore unlikely to gain much traction with Evangelicals.
-The latter tradition may also legitimately adapt and refine their founders earlier statements – the purpose of this post is to challenge them to review Luther’s 28 theses upon which that tradition has been founded.
-And as you will see, Augustine and his theology of sovereign grace is at the heart of the matter.
+Whilst other (albeit non-fatal) errors remain within Roman Catholic theology, it is not possible for them to underpin such broader providence from Scripture and so their solution is unlikely to gain much traction with Evangelicals.
+The latter tradition are also entitled to adapt and refine their founders’ earlier doctrines.
+Nevertheless, another purpose of this post is to challenge Evangelicals to review Luther’s 28 theses upon which that tradition has been founded.
+And as you will see below, Augustine and his theology of sovereign grace were at the heart of the matter.

-The Heidelberg theses are not the articles of the Reformed Faith or Protestant Church.
+The Heidelberg Theses are not the articles of the Reformed faith or Protestant Church.
 They are however, as Luther affirmed in his introduction, what he believed Augustine’s theology of sovereign grace to be intimating.
 And in view of his legitimate “distrust of human wisdom” they reflect what Luther believed the Holy Spirit had imparted to him concerning how the apostle Paul should be interpreted.
-But his interpretations must also be capable of integration with the rest of the New Testament.
-Otherwise Paul effectively becomes the inventor of Christianity.
-He absolutely is not – that idea results from a misinterpretation of his epistles, especially Romans.
+But his interpretations need to be capable of integration with the rest of the New Testament.
+Otherwise, Paul effectively becomes the inventor of Christianity.
+He assuredly is not – that notion results from a misinterpretation of his epistles, especially Romans.

-However, as a result of the 13th apostle’s late conversion and to what the resurrected ascended Jesus and the Holy Spirit imparted to him, he did have some new revelation which on a couple of occasions he describes as “my gospel”.
+However, following the 13th apostle’s late conversion and to what the resurrected ascended Jesus and the Holy Spirit imparted to him, he did have some new revelation which on a couple of occasions led him to speak of “my gospel”.
 But that was not to overturn the moral and juridical teaching of Jesus and the twelve.
-It pertained to the constitution of the people of God: “the MYSTERY which had been hidden from the past ages and generations, but now has been revealed to His saints, to whom God willed to make known what the wealth of the glory of this MYSTERY among the Gentiles, that is Christ in you, the hope of glory” (Col1:26-27).
+It pertained to the constitution of the people of God – “the MYSTERY which had been hidden from the past ages and generations, but NOW has been revealed to His saints, to whom God willed to make known what the wealth of the glory of this MYSTERY among the Gentiles, that is Christ in you, the hope of glory” (Col1:26-27).

-That passage along with Ephesians 3 vv3-11 and Romans 11 (vv11,12,15,30) are the starting point and focal point of what I am in the process of disclosing, for their providential implications are wondrous indeed yet have been quite eluded.
+That passage along with Ephesians 3 vv3-11 and Romans 11 (vv11,12,15,30) were the catalyst for what I have been disclosing.
+The providential implications are wondrous indeed yet have been quite eluded.
 In the case of the Western Church (Catholic and Protestant) that was through a misinterpretation of other aspects of Paul’s teaching.
 The theology of the Eastern Church has always been less systematized and dogmatic, more accepting of mystery, of which there is plenty in the bible as that earlier statement of Paul indicated.

-However, Luther’s pronouncements are dogmatic and so they do need to be assessed in themselves and reconciled with the rest of the New Testament.
-The teaching of James, the writer to the Hebrews and Jesus Himself are the most troublesome flies in the ointment.
+However, Luther’s pronouncements are dogmatic and so they do need to be assessed in themselves and reconciled with the rest of the New Testament, if that were possible.
+It isn’t: the teaching of James, the writer to the Hebrews and Jesus Himself are the most troublesome flies in his ointment.
 Not least, the Judge of the Earth’s own teaching on final judgement (Mt25:31-46).
-But for this post (split into two or three parts) I am focusing on Paul’s teaching and what Luther made of it.
+But for this post I am focusing on Paul’s teaching and what Luther made of it.

 This is bound to be irksome for many, so I restate my motives another way.
 It is to demonstrate God’s goodness, love and justice in terms of how human beings understand such qualities.
 That involves a role for natural law, especially the faculty of conscience and the exercise of human reason.
-Also, by observing how Scripture actually defines these qualities.
-Most especially that applies to love, being the essence of God and the outworking of faith.
+Also, by observing how Scripture defines such qualities as love, goodness and justice.
+Most especially in the case of love, being the essence of God and the outworking of faith.

 Given that humans were made in the image of an invisible God, that image must pertain to His nature.
 And in the case of the One whom Luther aptly described as “the Proper Man”, was also without sin.
 Although His glory was veiled, Jesus’s instincts and inclinations were a perfect reflection of His Father’s.
 What is more, that applied even during His earthly ministry (Jn14:9).
 Philip had wanted to know what God was really like; “Show us the Father, that will suffice us”.
 “But how long have I been with you, Philip?
 If you have seen Me, you have seen the Father”.

 Jesus’ reply challenges fundamental assumptions about both divine and human nature, in particular how the Former regards the latter.
 The fact that the Lord’s glory was veiled does not affect His nature or His attitude to people.
-He just appeared far less scary (cf. previous post).
-So, the historical Jesus was not the compassionate face of God, He was His express image.
+He just appeared far less scary than He will at Final Judgement.
+Truly, the historical Jesus was not the compassionate face of God, He was His express image.

 In other words, the One who is to judge the Earth acts like man at his best.
 He is loving, compassionate and tolerant of human weakness.
-But also One who shall come crashing down on hateful, hurtful compassionless liars.
+But One who shall come crashing down on hateful, hurtful compassionless liars.
 Failure to do so would not be an act of love but injustice and indifference to the suffering of others.
-Our Creator’s intention is that all of Adam’s seed that are genuinely human (1Jn3:12) shall adore Him.
-That is not merely “to thank God for His great glory”.
-It is to love Him for His intelligible goodness and the wonders of His providence.
+Our Creator’s intention is that all of Adam’s seed that are genuinely human (1Jn3:12) shall come to adore Him and serve Him.
+That is not merely “to thank God for His great glory”, it is to LOVE HIM for His intelligible goodness and the wonders of His providence.

 Returning to the theology of sovereign grace – to Luther and how he regarded the Creator.
-It is more a case of “we are here, God is there; we are this, God is that”.
+For the former monk it was more a case of “we are here, God is there; we are this, God is that”.
 Love and justice mean something different to God than they do to man.
-Such would be the case if Luther’s teaching was to be reconciled with God’s own assessment of Himself (Exodus34:6-7).
-Hence his paradoxical notion that what the bible might mean by love, kindness and goodness and the like, mean something different when applied to God.
+Such might be the case if Luther’s teaching could be reconciled with God’s own assessment of Himself (Exodus34:6-7).
+It cannot, hence the paradoxical implication that what the bible might mean by love, kindness and goodness and the like, mean something different when applied to God.

-And then we have the 28 paradoxical statements of Luther which I shall comment on briefly in the next post.
+And then we have the 28 paradoxical statements of Luther which I comment on briefly in another post.
 You can peruse them HERE

 Author’s FACEBOOK page HERE